dsagman/picat/Hakank v3.md

 hakank2: Tabling action/4 can give a huge boost, or slowing it down (e.g. caused by too many clauses), or making no discerible different.
 But I have to get back to you on this to give you a good answer.

-hakank: I'm not sure I understand "unified with itself" and "is both input and output".
-The point of S as a map is rather that it's mutable (as maps usually are).

-    I thought you said that variables in Picat aren't mutable. :-)

 hakank2: A "normal" variable is not mutable (via unification).
 This will fail:
 hakank2:   X = 3, X = X + 1